Missing your trip already and dreading clearing out your luggage? We’ve got you covered with some tips to get you into the groove of unpacking.

 Packing Cubes

 Your packing cubes need cleaning too!
-Wash them in the sink or in a pail with warm water and a non-detergent soap.
-After rinsing, hang them to dry under the sun.
+Hand wash them in the sink or in a pail with warm water and a non-detergent soap.

 6. Leave Travel Essentials In Luggage